 - Protect your head from the sun and UV radiation when hot.

 Quality skull caps should be able to wick away moisture, dry very quickly, and be soft and breathable to keep you comfortable in both warm and cold temperatures.
 Thus, skull caps are usually made of wind and water-resistant man-made fibers such as polyester (microfleece) and various polyester blends.
-People often use skull caps for biking, motorcycling, running, and hiking.
+Nylon, spandex, and other man-made materials are also typical for skull caps.
+The versatility of this type of headgear means that many people use skull caps for a range of outdoor activities such as biking, motorcycling, running, and hiking in various weather conditions.

 Balaclavas are a versatile and effective type of headwear that provides great protection for your head and can be used as a hat, neck gaiter, face mask, or complete coverage.
 They’re lightweight, effective in keeping your face warm and give more protection than other designs.